A dump leakage calorimeter to measure the flux of high-energy electrons and photons

 \section{Conclusion}

-We presented a novel dump leakage calorimeter capable of operating in the high-flux, high-energy regime where diagnostics is challenging.
+We presented a novel dump leakage calorimeter capable of operating in the high-flux, high-energy regime where diagnostics are challenging.
 It enables measurement of the electron or photon flux without affecting the beam before entering the dump.
 We demonstrated how a combination of detector channels located at different positions of the dump can be used to eliminate the position dependence and that we can resolve the position of the beam with a precision on the order of tens of micrometers.
-Furthermore, we showed that it can measure the number of electrons in a bunch with precision and accuracy on the 10\% and 3\% level, respectively, and that the concept is also applicable for high-energy photons.
-However, non-linearities of the calorimeter's response lead to systematic deviation of the bunch charge estimate that should be mitigated in the future upgrade of the detector.
+Furthermore, we showed that it can measure the number of electrons in a bunch with a typical precision on the order of 10\% and an accuracy at the few-percent level, and that the concept is also applicable for high-energy photons.
+However, non-linearities of the calorimeter's response lead to systematic deviations of the bunch charge estimate that should be mitigated in future upgrades of the detector.